sehairo/sehairo/README.md

 ###

-- 👋 you can call me
+- 👋 you can call me seh
 - 👀 me is . . . . . minimalist, rationalist
 - 🌱 me likes . . .  community-driven things, pixel artworks
 - 📫 reach me . . .  @seh:we2.ee using a [matrix client](https://matrix.org/clients/)